Send to a friend

 Uncontrolled solid waste burning is releasing a “hazardous cocktail” of emissions that threatens people, workers and the environment in lower- and middle-income countries, says a report.

-Worldwide, around one billion tonnes of municipal solid waste — half of what is generated every year — is left in the environment, estimates the Global Review on Safer End of Engineered Life.
+Worldwide, around one billion tonnes of municipal solid waste — half of what is generated every year — *is not properly managed, estimates the Global Review on Safer End of Engineered Life.
 The analysis found that 24 per cent of global waste is uncollected and another 27 per cent mismanaged post-collection.

 Open burning is used to deal with much of, including plastic, medical, electronic and construction waste, potentially releasing long-term environmental pollutants and toxic substances linked to immunological and developmental impairments.